Fungrim/webhook-vector-ingest/README.md

     -e MILVUS_COLLECTION="..." \
     fungrim/webhook-vector-ingest:1.0.0-SNAPSHOT
 ```
-And now you can say hi to the world (the example uses Ollama and the `mxbai-embed-large` embedding model):
+And now you can say hi to the world (this example uses Ollama and the `mxbai-embed-large` embedding model):

 ```
 curl -X 'POST' \